 Finally, you can use the Methods Map (under the Research Tools link) to discover new methods, or discover relationships between methods, and then link to related results.
 For example, browsing by Quantitative Data Analysis has led us to 97 results.
 You may click link to view results, or continue making selections.

 For additional guidance, see the SAGE Research Methods workshop.

 After you have located background information about your research design, you may want to locate scholarly journal articles on your research topic that use a particular type of methodology.
 By looking at research articles that use a particular methodology you can learn a lot about your field.
 What types of research studies are prevalent?
 What methodologies are appropriate for a specific research question?
 How do you construct a research study?
 What methodologies should you consider for your dissertation research?

 Few databases allow you to limit your search by research methodology.
-PsycARTICLES and PsycINFO are the exception; these databases do allow you to limit your search results to show articles that use a particular methodology.
+APA PsycArticles and APA PsycInfo are the exceptions; these databases do allow you to limit your search results to show articles that use a particular methodology.
 Here you may use the Methodology limit box to select your desired research method, as shown below.

 As the limit by methodology option is not available in other databases, it may be effective to include your methodology as one of your search terms.
 In the example below, using the Library’s Roadrunner Search, we have constructed a search to locate quantitative studies about job satisfaction.
 Note that we have placed the word quantitative in the abstract of the article.
 Authors are likely to identify which type of research design they used in the abstract.
 You will also want to limit your search to Scholarly/Peer Reviewed Journals.

 Finally, you may use the ProQuest Dissertations & Theses database to discover graduate and doctoral-level research that has already been conducted on your topic.
 A similar study may have employed a research methodology appropriate for use in your own dissertation.
 Check dissertation abstracts to see if the author mentions which methodology was used.